Find Services

 The LME-MCO Alliance Health can help you access Flex Funds.
 Flex Funds are intended to supplement informal/volunteer resources and to improve a person’s quality of life and inclusion in the community.
 These funds should be requested to assist with an individual’s social drivers of health as it relates to engagement and self-management.

-Service Areas: Cumberland, Johnston, Wake, Durham, Orange, Mecklenburg, Alliance
+Service Areas: Wake, Cumberland, Johnston, Durham, Orange, Mecklenburg, Alliance

 Intense student support program for students with executive function challenges.
 As-U-R offers accountability, community, drop-in and appointment based support, seminars, study materials, learning assistance, and weekly mentor meetings